charumotiramani/S672/src/fssngsodl.md

 ---
-title: FSS NGSO DL Controls
+title: FSS NGSO DL
-theme: cotton
+# theme: cotton
 ---

 This notebook provides an interactive visualization of satellite antenna gain footprints on the Earth's surface.
 It allows users to select from several standard ITU-R (International Telecommunication Union Radiocommunication Sector) antenna pattern models, configure satellite and beam parameters, and observe the resulting gain contours on a world map.